 I give permission for my child to be given the following medication

-by the school nurse or his/her designated I representative.
+by the school nurse or his/her designation ated representative.

 Name of Medication:

 Dosage of Medication:

-Date/s Medication is to be administered:
+Date/s Medication is to be administer red:

-Time Medication is to be administered:
+Time Medication is to be administered d:

 Purpose of Medication:

 Prescribing Physician:

-is to be given - the pharmacy label Written permission from the pare with the physician's orders Medication must be brought to so The medication will be administed nurse.
-Regulation for Non-prescription Medical written orders by a physician detail etailing the name of the drug, dosage, and time interval the medication el attached to the medication is sufficient.
-Into r guardian of the student requesting that the school district comply school in the original container appropriately labeled by the pharmacy red by the school nurse or other school official in the absence of the stions: In this is a still the name of the drug, dosage, and time interval ent or guardian of the student requesting the administration of the
+is to be given - the pharmacy Written permission from the pwith the physician's orders Medication must be brought to The medication will be adminurse.
+Regulation for Non-prescription Medication for Non-prescription Medication with the medication by the school nurse.
+In detailing the name of the drug, dosage, and time interval the medication label attached to the medication is sufficient. arent or guardian of the student requesting that the school district comply of school in the original container appropriately labeled by the pharmacy istered by the school nurse or other school official in the absence of the dications: detailing the name of the drug, dosage, and time interval parent or guardian of the student requesting the administration of the se or designated representative

-medication must be in the origina • l container.

-Date Signature of Parent/Guardian
+Medication must be in the original part of t Signature of Parent/Guardian

 Additional Information: